TedHusted/awake/awake.md/awake.md

 “Right.”

-“Last night a lot of people mentioned that the Association referrals were working even better than usual.
+“Last night a lot of people mentioned that the Association referrals were working better all of a sudden.
 Did we make any changes to the algorithm lately?”

 “Ummm, not that I’m aware Any thing involving Ally would come to me for code review.”